mayudev/revcord/README.md

 6. Invite the bot to to a Revolt and Discord server.
 7. Start the bot using `npm start`.

+Note: it's recommended to use something like [pm2](https://pm2.keymetrics.io/) or [nodemon](https://nodemon.io/) to run the bot.
+Make sure to pass the `--experimental-specifier-resolution=node` flag to node manually, otherwise it will not run (it's included in the default start script).

 ## 🔧 Configuration